LeCAD-PEG/SOLPS-GUI/README.md

 ## Build environment

-Prepare Python 3 and PyQt with
+Prepare Python 3, PyQt and ParaView with

     nice ./build-pyqt.sh

-ParaView build with

     nice ./build-paraview.sh

 Source the setupenv.sh with